eibenp/homebridge-gree-airconditioner/README.md

 # Homebridge GREE Air Conditioner Platform Plugin

-[Homebridge GREE Air Conditioner Platform Plugin](https://github.com/eibenp/homebridge-gree-airconditioner) is a dynamic platform plugin for [Homebridge](https://github.com/homebridge/homebridge) which allows control of GREE Air Conditioner devices from [Apple's Home app](https://www.apple.com/home-app/).
+[Homebridge GREE Air Conditioner Platform Plugin](https://github.com/eibenp/homebridge-gree-airconditioner) is a dynamic platform plugin for [Homebridge](https://github.com/homebridge/homebridge) which allows control of GREE Air Conditioner devices from [Apple's Home App](https://www.apple.com/home-app/).
 (Make GREE Air Conditioner HomeKit compatible.)

 You can add all of your GREE Air Conditioner devices to the Home App by specifying the network broadcast address, and Homebridge will find all connected devices.
 Each device appears in the Home App as a Heater Cooler device.
 It is also possible to add a separate Termperature Sensor (if temperature sensor is supported by the physical device).
 This allows to define automations (e.g. turn on) based on current temperature in the room.
 Be careful, if the device does not support internal temperature sensor but is added as a separate accessory, Home App will display the target temperature not the measured one.
 Child accessory does not appear in Home App if physical sensor is not available in the AC unit.

 Quiet / Auto / Powerful mode is supported by the fan speed control.
+Zero means off.
 Minimum value turns on Quiet mode.
 Next value is Auto mode.
 Maximum value is Powerful mode.
 All other values between them are exact fan speeds (Low, MediumLow**, Medium, MediumHigh**, High)

-** these values are supported only on 5-speed units
+** these values are supported only on 5-speed models

-It is recommended to add all devices to the Homebridge configuration, so that you can control all their parameters.
+You have to add all devices to the Homebridge configuration, so that you can control all their parameters.
 If you don't want to control all of the devices in Home App, then you need to add to the configuration and disable the ones you don't need.
 Devices are identified by MAC Address (Serial Number).
 It can be queried using the official [GREE+ mobile app](https://apps.apple.com/us/app/gree/id1167857672).
 (The app is required to connect the devices to the local WiFi network for the first time.)

 xFan function is also supported, but it works automatically if enabled in Homebridge configuration.
 If xFan is enabled for the device, it is automatically turned on when you select a supported operating mode in Home App.
 If xFan is disabled, the Home App will not modify its actual setting in any case.